meisyal/MIM/README.md

 MIM stands for **M**obile **I**nventory **M**anager.

 **MIM** is a mobile phone application for a shopkeeper.
-This application is designed to help a shopkeeper to manage his/her small shop inventory.
+This application is designed to help a shopkeeper to manage his small shop inventory.
 A shopkeeper usually takes inventory activities into a notebook.
 We looked it is so hard to handle some cases: knowing the number of item in inventory or reporting monthly statistic into a chart, for example.
 This is a motivation why we build MIM.
 We